Top Pool Cleaning Myths Debunked: Facts Every Pool Owner Should Know

 Myth 8: You Can Save Money by Skipping Professional Services

-• Hidden Problems: Professionals can detect early signs of leaks, equipment malfunctions, or chemical imbalances that DIY efforts might miss.
+• Professionals can spot early signs of leaks, equipment failure, or chemical imbalance.

 Myth 9: Saltwater Pools Require No Maintenance

-• Test and balance salt levels, pH, and alkalinity weekly.
+• Test pH, chlorine, and salt levels weekly.

-• Clean salt cell generators periodically to prevent buildup.
+• Clean salt cell generators routinely to prevent buildup.

 Myth 10: Pool Chemicals Can Be Added Anytime

-• Dilution Matters: Adding chemicals directly to the pool without dilution can cause staining or damage.
+• Dumping chemicals directly into the pool can stain or damage surfaces.

 Conclusion